| |

 Insult To Injury introduced some remarkable changes in the traditional

-Whiplash sound as the band now had a dedicated vocalist with a drastically
+Whiplash sound, as the band now had a dedicated vocalist with a drastically

-obviously written to better suit the new vocal style, and the result sounds
+better suit the new vocal style, and the result sounds unlike any of the

-unlike any of the earlier Whiplash albums.
-The music is still fast, heavy and
+earlier Whiplash albums.
+The music is still fast, heavy, and strong, just

-fans might think different, Insult To Injury is a great thrash metal
+is a great thrash metal album.

 |